dnbaker/sketch/README.md

     2. An array each of bloom filters and hyperloglogs for approximate counting.
 The hyperloglogs provide estimated cardinalities for inserted elements, which allows us to estimate the error rates of the bloom filters and therefore account for them in count estimation The hyperloglogs provide estimated cardinalities for inserted elements, which allows us to estimate the error rates of the bloom filters and therefore account for them in count estimation.
     3. Currently *not* threadsafe.
 8. Multiplicity Adapter
-    1. In `mult.h`, the WeightedSketch template class uses a point querying counting structure (by default, a count-min sketch).
+    1. In `mult.h`, the WeightedSketch template class uses a point querying counting structure (by default, a count-min sketch, but we have observed better results with HeavyKeeper).
     2. You can find an example of an adapter providing a weighted jaccard HyperLogLog in `test/multtest.cpp`.
 This works for any of the structures working on unweighted sets.

 Future work